FOSS4GAcademy/GST104FOSS4GLabs/Module 4 Lab/QGIS 2.8 and Inkscape 0.91/Module 4 Lab.md

 ![Basemap Composition](figures/Basemap_Composition.png "Basemap Composition")

-9. With the map composed, click Composer-> Export as PDF… from the file menu.
+9. With the map composed, click Composer | Export as PDF… from the file menu.
 10. Name the PDF ‘Syria Basemap.pdf’ and save it in your lab directory.

 Now we will hide the basemap, only show the proportional symbols, and export the map as a vector PDF.

 11. Close the Print Composer and return the QGIS.
-12. Turn off the visibility for the basemap layers, and turn on the visibility for Refugees and IDPs layers.
+12. Turn off the visibility for the basemap, hillshade, ocean, and coastline layers, and turn on the visibility for Refugees and IDPs layers.
-13. Click Project->Print Composers->Syria to re-open the print composer.
+13. Click Project | Print Composers | Syria to re-open the print composer.
 Your map should look like the figure below.
-	+ If the composition does not update, select the map, then click Item Properties->Update preview button.
+	+ If the composition does not update, select the map, then click Item Properties | Update preview button.

 ![Proportional Symbols Composition](figures/Proportional_Symbols_Composition.png "Proportional Symbols Composition")

 14. Click Composition tab.
 15. Uncheck ‘Print as raster’.
 We have this unchecked because we want to export these proportional symbols as vector objects in the PDF so we can manipulate them in Inkscape later.
-16. With the proportional symbols composed, click Composer->Export as PDF… from the file menu.
+16. With the proportional symbols composed, click Composer | Export as PDF… from the file menu.
 	+ If a ‘Project contains composition effects’ window appears, uncheck ‘Print as raster’ then click Close.
 17. Name the PDF ‘Syria Proportional Symbols.pdf’ and save it in your lab directory.